If you want to form a company, it’s vital to choose the right type of corporate structure for your organization’s needs. Known as a

 Forming an LLC but Paying Tax as an S Corp

 When you create an LLC, you may have the option to choose to be treated as an S Corp for taxation purposes.
-This takes advantage of both business types, as follows:
+This takes advantage of both business types,

 - The rules and regulations for running an LLC are less onerous than running an S Corp.